MAUVE Scores for Generative Models: Theory and Practice

 We make the following contributions in this work.

 \myparagraph{Statistical Summaries of Divergence Frontiers (\Cref{sec:mauve})} Our goal is to provide a scalar summary of the discrepancy between a generative model $Q$ and the target distribution $P$ that it aims to model.
-To do so, following \citep{djolonga2020precision}, we consider two types of costs: (I) the mass of $Q$ that has low probability under $P$, and (II) the mass of $P$ that has low probability under $Q$.
+To do so, following \citet{djolonga2020precision}, we consider two types of costs: (I) the mass of $Q$ that has low probability under $P$, and (II) the mass of $P$ that has low probability under $Q$.
 We formalize these costs using a \textit{divergence frontier},

 where $R_\lambda = \lambda P + (1-\lambda) Q$, and $D_f$ is an $f$-divergence such as the Kullback–Leibler (KL) divergence.
+See \Cref{fig:main:illustration} for an illustration.
 This extends the frontiers of \citep{djolonga2020precision} to general $f$-divergences.
-We shall show in \Cref{sec:mauve} that the nice properties of the divergence frontiers also extend their variants based on $f$-divergences.
+We shall show in \Cref{sec:mauve} that the nice properties of the divergence frontiers also extend to their variants based on $f$-divergences.

 We propose three scalar statistical summaries of divergence frontiers.
 The first summary measures the area under a transformed divergence frontier: